 West Linn is unique in that it does not have a major commercial district or downtown.
 Instead, it has four commercial districts (not including neighborhood commercial centers) that collectively fulfill the needs of residents for commercial retail and business activities.
-The major districts are Willamette, including the area north of I-205 at the 10th Street interchange, Bolton, the Robinwood area adjacent to Highway 43, and Tanner Basin.
+The major districts are Willamette, including the area north of I-205 at the 10th Street interchange, Bolton, the Robinwood area adjacent to Highway 43, and the Cascade Summit area in the Savanna Oaks neighborhood.
+These areas are intended to develop into walkable, mixed-use districts that provide access to transit connections and deliver essential services and employment opportunities for the surrounding neighborhoods.